 Be sure the fireplace damper or flue is closed when the fireplace is not in use—an open chimney can suck a tremendous amount of expensively warmed air out of the house, especially in windy conditions

 Additionally, minimize the use of ventilation fans, such as bath fans or kitchen fans, because they draw heated air out of the house.
 Be sure to shut them off as soon as they’ve done their job.
 A timer switch or occupancy sensor makes this a no-brainer.
 You can find many different kinds of light switch sensors online at Amazon.

 Be sure your heating system is operating at maximum efficiency.
 This generally boils down to regular maintenance.

 If your home is heated with a forced-air system, have the system serviced regularly.
 Clean filters or replace them every month or two.

+If your home uses radiant heat, be sure radiators are clean and unobstructed.
+Hot-water radiators should be cleared of trapped air once or twice each season.
+Unless you know how to do this yourself, hire a pro.
 To improve efficiency of a radiator, you can place a heat-resistant reflector between the radiator and an exterior wall.
 These are available online or at home improvement centers.

 If your home is heated by electricity, be aware that many electrical utilities have “tiered” billing.
 With this, the more electrical power you use, the more you pay per kilowatt of usage.
 If you reduce overall electrical usage, your costs will stay in the lower billing tiers.